 The University established a Voluntary Employees' Benefit Association (VEBA) Trust for the purpose of providing medical, dental, and life insurance benefits to employees who retire after attaining age 60 with at least ten years of service and to those retiring under the Rule of 85.
 The trust is funded from three sources: University contributions and reserves designated by the Board of Trustees for this purpose, employee payroll deductions for post-retirement benefits, and retiree contributions for medical insurance premiums.
 Funds will accumulate in the trust for several years before any disbursements are made.
-The University does not anticipate that the trust will pay for all post-retirement benefits, but rather be used to reduce the increasing burden of acti inc part of its such expenses on the current operating funds.
-A summary of the activity in the trust for the year ended June 30, 2013, appears in the chart on the right.
+The University does not anticipate that the trust will pay for all post-retirement benefits, but rather be used to reduce the increasing burden of such expenses on the current operating funds.
+A summary of the activity in the trust for the year ending June 30, 2013, is as follows: